Holyrood Palace is the British Queen’s official residence in Scotland.

 Eating and drinking are not allowed inside the Palace of Holyroodhouse.

-If you are carrying food and drinks, the guards will ask you to pack them in closed bags before entering the Palace.
+If you carry food and drinks, the guards will ask you to pack them in closed bags before entering the Palace.

 The restaurant serves a selection of soups, main courses, delicious salads, sandwiches, home-baked cakes, etc.